EG Group (estimated market cap: £10 billion)

 Rimac Automobili is a car and component manufacturer that specialises in hypercars.
 The company uses and builds cutting-edge technology to ensure a high-performance and advanced finished product.

-Mate Rimac, who founded the company in 2009, has said that although the company started with hypercars, it is now also working with more mainstream vehicles.
+Mate Rimac, who founded the company in 2009, has said that although the company started with hypercars, it’s now also working with more mainstream vehicles.

-While the details regarding Rimac Automobili going public are unknown, the company has revealed plans for its new headquarters in Croatia – a development that is estimated to cost around $240 million.
+While the details regarding Rimac Automobili going public are unknown, a spokesman for the company said 'as for going public, we're considering different options, but it hasn't been decided which direction we'll go in'.7 Rimac Automobili has revealed plans for its new headquarters in Croatia – a development that is estimated to cost around $240 million.

 DoorDash (market cap: $72 billion)